mohankapil3/spark/monte-carlo/README.md

   2. https://uk.investing.com/commodities/crude-oil-historical-data

-Downloaded data has been checked in to folder - src/main/resources/downloaded-data.
+Downloaded data has been checked-in to folder - src/main/resources/downloaded-data.
 Ideally this shouldn't be checked in to source code repository but fear is that this FREE data might be unavailable at some time (as happened with yahoo finance).

 This data is then used to make Monte Carlo risk models, which will then be used to evaluate VaR (Value at Risk) and CVaR (Conditional Value at Risk).